-Ms. (Waskam) Emelda Davis is a second-generation Australian South Sea Islander who has worked for federal, state, community and grassroots organizations in Australia where she has exhibited diverse expertise in community development, education, training, media and marketing.
+Ms. (Waskam) Emelda Davis is a second-generation Australian South Sea Islander who has worked for federal, state, community and grassroots organisations in Australia where she has exhibited diverse expertise in community development, education, training, media, and marketing.

 2020 CALD Advisory Panel for Women’s Business

 2020 Parliament of NSW Community Recognition Statement – Legislative Assembly

 2021 City of Sydney councillor candidate for election

 2020 Premiers Multicultural Community Medals (Settlement Services International NSW Human Rights Medal)